sixxkai/pystart/README.md

 PYTHONVERBRUNAS=true ./pystart.bat script.py
 ```

-Pystart is not supposed to be sourced.
+PyStart is not supposed to be sourced.

 **Windows**